matomatical/jaxgmg/README.md

         A mouse navigates through a maze looking for cheese (positive reward).
         <br>
-        When restricting to levels where the cheese always spawns in the top left corner, navigating to that corner becomes a viable proxy.
+        When restricting to levels where the cheese always spawns on or near a dish, navigating to the dish becomes a viable proxy.
       </td>
     </tr>
     <tr>